-A Covered Person's hospice provider pays for their medications for their terminal illness and related conditions.
+A Covered Person's hospice provider pays for the medications for their terminal illness and related conditions.
 Some medications submitted under Medicare Part D will reject at POS for Covered Persons in hospice care.
-If the claims system does not show the correct hospice status for the Covered Person, CMS requires the Pharmacy to accept BAE when presented at the POS.
+If the claims system does not show the correct hospice status for the Covered Person, CMS requires the Pharmacy to accept BAE when presented at the POS, and the Pharmacy must forward any copies of the BAE to the Contact Center.